 “When you need a professional handwriting expert of the highest standards, hire Bart Baggett.
 He is honest, quick, direct… and will deliver an objective expert opinion, every time.
 I recommend him without hesitation."

 Yes, Baggett and his team of forensic experts travel to the state and county where the trial is in progress.
 Most of the cases we work with do not ever go to trial because many times the official letter of opinion and the depositions which happen before a trial date end up creating a settlement or the issue at hand is no longer contested.
 However, if you need an expert to appear in court, we will be there for you. .

 Many experts working today are either retired government employees or independent examiners.
-Depending on who you hire, you will pay a $2500 as a non-refundable retainer before they even begin the case with additional fees of $300-$400 per hour.
-However, our experts charges a “flat rate" to analyze a single document and one person's handwriting to using a low flat rate option.
+Depending on who you hire, you will pay a $5000 as a non-refundable retainer and $300-$700 per hour.
+However, our experts charges a “flat rate" to analyze a single document and one person’s handwriting to using a low flat rate option.
 These rates and all additional fees are clearly posted on the rate page.
 This billing system helps both attorneys and individuals budget their expert witness expenses accurately with no surprises or long hourly fees to pay after the case is over.
 Ask about our flat-rate pricing option.

 The founder, Bart Baggett, is the most recognized (famous) handwriting expert working in the USA.
 If credibility, accuracy, and integrity are important to your case, hire Bart and work with his team to resolve your case.
 If he is good enough to be called upon by CNN repeatedly and has repeat attorney clients… he is good enough for your case.
 In the event Bart Baggett is not available to testify on your court day and time, one of his associates (whom he personally trained and mentored) will be made available.